Macmod/NameScraper/README.md

 * Improve stability of simple DNS lookups (sometimes it works, sometimes it doesn't...)
 * Support for explicit credentials and automatic reauthentication when the session expires
-* Improve project structure and instructions.
+* Improve project structure and instructions
 * Paginate historical DNS lookups

 # License